dongdozizi/SimulatingRollerCoaster/README.md

  - README.md - Introduction of the project
  - animations - Restore the JPEG frames required for animation
  - openGLHelper - Helper files for OpenGL
+ - Examples - Example output for the heightfield
  - hw1/heightmap - File for the input images
  - hw1/hw1.cpp - Main opengl program for this homework
  - hw1/Makefile - Make file for MacOS and Linux.